Successful onboarding

 The first phase of the onboarding process begins when you sign your employment contract.
 Ideally, as a new member of the team, you will afterwards receive all relevant information regarding your first day of work, information on any required work documents and an outlook on the first few weeks in your new job.

 First of all, arrive.
 This is the motto by which you will start your first day in your new job.
 Your supervisor and HR staff will welcome you and introduce you to your new colleagues.
 You will be shown your future workplace and receive the necessary (work) equipment so you can work productively right from the start.
-In many organisations, new employees are supported by a mentor or direct colleague during the onboarding process.
-This person will instruct you on your work projects, answer your questions and make sure that you feel completely comfortable right from the start.
+In many organisations, new employees are supported by a mentor

 First of all, arrive.
 This is the motto by which you will start your first day in your new job.
 Your supervisor and HR staff will welcome you and introduce you to your new colleagues.
 You will be shown your future workplace and receive the necessary (work) equipment so you can work productively right from the start.
-In many organisations, new employees are supported by a mentor or direct colleague during the onboarding process.
-This person will instruct you on your work projects, answer your questions and make sure that you feel completely comfortable right from the start.
+In many organisations, new employees are supported by a mentor

 In this phase of the onboarding process, your new employer will focus on providing you the best possible training and help you integrate into your team.
-You will get to know colleagues from other departments with whom you may also work.
+You will get

 In this phase of the onboarding process, your new employer will focus on providing you the best possible training and help you integrate into your team.
-You will get to know colleagues from other departments with whom you may also work.
+You will get

 Onboarding processes: What you should know before your first day of work